-The University Student Complaints Procedure does not cover academic appeals (which have a separate procedure, see Chapter 8) or matters which are covered by other existing procedures (such as admissions, behaviour of members of staff, behaviour of other students, academic integrity, bribery and fraud).
+The University Student Complaints Procedure does not cover academic appeals (which have a separate procedure) or matters which are covered by other existing procedures (such as admissions, behaviour of members of staff, behaviour of other students, academic integrity, bribery and fraud).

-Before you make a formal complaint you should try and resolve the matter locally with the person or body responsible, for example:
+Before you make a formal complaint you should try to resolve the matter locally with the person or body responsible, for example:

 - Bodleian Libraries